 Marketing and Communications Apprenticeship

 Company Management Apprenticeship

 Internships at Hartford Stage

-Summer 2015 Internships:
+Summer 2020 Internships:

 The internship program is designed to provide college students interested in pursuing a career in theatre with the opportunity to gain hands-on experience at a professional theatre company.
-Applications for summer 2015 internships are due by April 1st.
+Applications for summer 2020 internships are due by March 15, 2020.
 To apply, please submit a cover letter and resume to email@example.com.
 Candidates interested in an Education internship will need to complete an additional application to determine placement.
 Please note – most internships are unpaid, but some of the more in-depth Education internships may offer a small stipend.

 Arts Administration Internship

 The Arts Administration Intern will provide support in all areas of general management.
 Duties may include: processing check requests, keeping track of show related expenses, oversee mailings, managing front desk and answering phones, assisting in all day-to-day operations of the office, and taking on administrative projects in all areas of the company.
 This internship will run from late May/early June through August.

 The Development Intern will assist the development staff in all aspects of fundraising.
 Duties may include: managing donor benefits programs, tracking and entering gifts, maintaining records, and assisting with all donor, sponsor and fundraising events.
 Ideal candidate will have or is pursuing a degree in theatre, arts administration, English, communications, business or a related field and is proficient in Excel.
 This internship will run from late May through August.